-As for other extractive industries, the marine minerals industry will entail interactions with various ecosystems and the company endeavours to perform its activities in the most sustainable manner.
-Consequently, the company has a strong focus towards the protection of biodiversity and commits to collaborating with third parties in a transparent manner to ensure that its activities do not threaten biodiversity and do not lead to irreversible damages.
+As for other extractive industries, the marine minerals industry will entail interactions with various ecosystems and the company endeavours to perform its activities most sustainably.
+Consequently, the company has a strong focus on the protection of biodiversity and commits to collaborating with third parties transparently to ensure that its activities do not threaten biodiversity and do not lead to irreversible damages.

 As shown in Figure 4, the company intends to apply a precautionary approach to its extraction activities.
-Since the beginning of exploration, the company intends to acquire environmental and biological data to construct a baseline which can be used as a reference for its Environmental Impact Assessment (EIA).
-Then prior to start full-scale production, the company intends to perform test mining which will support the elaboration of an Environmental Monitoring and Mitigation Plan (EMMP) which will describe how the company will monitor environmental deviations from the established baseline and react and mitigate these deviations.
+Since the beginning of exploration, the company intends to acquire environmental and biological data to construct a baseline that can be used as a reference for its Environmental Impact Assessment (EIA).
+Then before starting full-scale production, the company intends to perform test mining which will support the elaboration of an Environmental Monitoring and Mitigation Plan (EMMP) which will describe how the company will monitor environmental deviations from the established baseline and react and mitigate these deviations.
 The EMMP is expected to be a requirement for the future production permit process as it is already the case in terrestrial mining.
 The company believes that this precautionary approach is the best guarantee for the protection of biodiversity.